wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

   outIndex = outIndex + 16;
 ```

-I would expect DMA to write to wrong locations, **But it doesn't**.
+I would expect DMA to write to wrong locations, **but it doesn't**.
 The DMA write ignores this offset and writes to the correct location, i.e. just like:

 ```